[February 7th 2019]

 [line 5] cake refreshment is available after the funeral, the family solicitor is about to read the will to those attending amid speculation as to the identity of the beneficiaries.
 See line 27 below.

-[line 6] ferret-eyed: the ferret (Mustela putorius furo) is a small sharp-eyed agile and inquisitive creature.
-They make delightful pets when suitably trained.
+[line 6] ferret-eyed: the ferret (Mustela putorius furo) is a small sharp-eyed agile and inquisitive creature, a member of the weasel family.

 [line 7] slake quench one's thirst or satisfy desires.